oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 A temporal collection of this kind MUST NOT contain two entities with the same
           [`ApplicationTimeSupport/ObjectKey`](#ApplicationTimeSupportType) whose intervals
           defined by their `TimeSliceStart` and `TimeSliceEnd` properties overlap;
-          and it always contains all entities (with consecutive intervals) for a given `ObjectKey`.
+          and it always contains all entities (with consecutive intervals) for a given object key.

 Property|Type|Description
 :-------|:---|:----------